itskathylam/DataPres/README.md

   - Save as pdf (File > Save a copy)
   - Export as png (page, drawing, selection)

 **Simplifying**: We smooth manually drawn strokes \
-Option 1:
   - Select the pencil tool
   - Draw a freehand line
-  - Path > Simplify (repeat as desired) \
+  - Path > Simplify (repeat as desired)

-Option 2:
-  - Select the pencil tool
-  - Change the smoothing parameter
-  - Draw the freehand line
+  - Alternatively: change the smoothing parameter before drawing the freehand line

 **Clipping**: We isolate an object in a photograph
   - Download this [photograph of a Petri dish]()